Reviewed by Fajar Febriansyah · Last updated March 2026 · Payment Orchestration

 Paytiko is a cashier, routing, and payment management layer for businesses that work with multiple payment providers and need one place to control deposits, withdrawals, refunds, reporting, and payment method presentation.
 It is not a merchant acquirer by itself.
 Instead, it connects your business to the providers you already use and the ones Paytiko helps introduce.

 For a prop firm or broker, that matters because the operational problem is rarely just getting card acceptance live.
 The harder problem is how to manage multiple PSPs, local payment methods, failed payments, payout flows, and region-based payment logic without turning your cashier into a mess.
-If you are building the wider stack, this becomes more obvious once you map out how to start a prop firm.

 Paytiko Company Background

 Paytiko says it was founded in 2020 and is headquartered in Sofia, Bulgaria.
-Public materials and company listings also point to Dubai presence alongside the Bulgaria base, which suggests the business is structured to support a broader international client base.
+Public materials and company listings also point to a Dubai presence alongside the Bulgaria base, which suggests the business is structured to support a broader international client base.

 One point this review needs to keep clear is product positioning.
 Paytiko sometimes describes itself as a payment gateway, but its own materials also frame the service as integration and data transfer rather than direct transaction processing.
 That makes it more accurate to treat Paytiko as orchestration software than as a direct processor.